 For consistency, we will use the second method for demonstration.
 However, both ways will give the same results.

-How to Use the Google Sheets Not Equal Operator
+How To Use the Google Sheets Not Equal Operator

-The symbol of Not Equal To is <>.
+The symbol for Not Equal To is <>.
 In this example, we are using a simple spreadsheet showing students in different groups.

 To use the <> symbol in Google Sheets, use the following steps: